 Start in Alta (take the bus or a taxi), with the Botanical Gardens, University of Coimbra (allow a good couple of hours if you intend to visit the library and other ticketed areas as you’ll probably have to queue to buy a ticket – the library is worth paying for) and Museu Nacional Machado de Castro (worthy of another 2 hours, especially the Roman Cryptoporticus).

-Wander down towards the old cathedral (Sé Velha) and pop inside to see the tiles and courtyard.
+Wander downhill towards the old cathedral (Sé Velha) and pop inside to see the tiles and courtyard.